dobaos/dobaos870/README.md

 ## General info

-This app provides software interface to work with Weinzierl BAOS modules(830/838 kBerry/..).
+This app provides software interface to work with Weinzierl BAOS module 870 serial.

 What this process do, step by step: